 Huawei Mate 40 specs – what chip will the Mate 40 have?

-We’re a few months from the predicted release and Huawei has not let much slip about the rumoured Mate 40 series.
+We’re a few months from the predicted release and Huawei has not let much slip about the rumoured Mate 40 series – until now.

-More recently, Playfuldroid has reported that the 5nm chipset – codenamed ‘Baltimore’ – is expected to be called the Kirin 1000.
+The suggested naming convention is a departure from previous reporting from Playfuldroid that suggested the 5nm chipset – codenamed ‘Baltimore’ – would be called the Kirin 1000.
 The Kirin 990 5G successor is rumoured to be equipped with Coretex-A78 CPU cores and will likely be announced alongside the Mate 40.

 Some of 2019’s top handsets were built on a 7nm process, including the OnePlus 7 Pro, Samsung Galaxy Note 10 Plus, iPhone 11 and the Huawei Mate 30 Pro.
 Shrinking the process down to 5nm should allow the Mate 40 to offer greater efficiency, a longer battery life and boosted performance.

 On the positive side, the Mate 40 could be set to come with a more powerful 66W charger.
 This month, a charger labelled HW-110600C00 with a maximum 66W was certified by China Compulsory Certificate (via Huawei Central).
 The Mate 30 shipped with a 40W charger, so this upgrade could potentially mean faster charging for the Mate 40.